MBE nurse, 93, describes heartbreaking hospital stay after being left in corridor for six days

 Ms Stevens MBE described to ITV News in an emotional interview how she was left soaking wet from top to toe when she became incontinent.

-The former nurse joined the NHS 75 years ago but came away feeling "humiliated" following her stay at Leeds General Infirmary.
+The former nurse joined the NHS 75 years ago but came away feeling "humiliated" following her stay at St James's Hospital in Leeds.

 Ms Stevens broke down in tears as she told ITV News about when she first arrived at the hospital in agonising pain.